vividaecher/viviroofs/README.md

 # viviroofs
 Hello!
 I am Vivi.
-I am a Frontend- UX-Designer from Dusseldorf.
+I am a Frontend- UX-Designer from Cologne.
 This will be my own portflio website.